National Lottery (United Kingdom): 20th century

-A National Health Service Lottery was piloted in 1988 but cancelled for legal reasons before the first draw.

-The UK's state-franchised lottery was set up under government licence by the government of John Major in 1993.
+A National Health Service Lottery was piloted in 1988 but cancelled for legal reasons before the first draw.The UK's state-franchised lottery was set up under government licence by the government of John Major in 1993 through the National Lottery etc. Act 1993.
 The National Lottery was franchised to a private operator; the Camelot Group was awarded the franchise on 25 May 1994.
+The proportion of the population spending 10% or more of their total income on gambling products increased from 0.4% to 1.7% after the introduction of the National Lottery.

 The first draw took place on 19 November 1994 with a television programme presented by Noel Edmonds.
 The first numbers drawn were 30, 3, 5, 44, 14 and 22, the bonus was 10, and seven jackpot winners shared a prize of £5,874,778.

-Tickets became available on the Isle of Man on 2 December 1999 at the request of Tynwald.
+The National Lottery Act 1998 was an act of the Parliament of the United Kingdom which was passed to reform the National Lottery.
+The 1998 act created the National Lottery Commission.
+The 1998 act established the New Opportunities Fund to provide funding for health, education and environment.

 A second lottery draw, Thunderball, was introduced by Camelot on 12 June 1999, which took place during the first episode of Winning Lines.
 The first main numbers drawn on Thunderball were 32, 8, 26, 31 and 28, and the first Thunderball number drawn was 6.

 21st century

 The National Lottery undertook a major rebranding programme in May 2002, designed to combat falling sales.
 The main game was renamed Lotto, and Lottery Extra became Lotto Extra, though Camelot would later retire Lotto Extra on 8 July 2006 due to low sales.
 The stylised crossed-fingers logo was modified.
-However, the games as a collective are still known as the National Lottery.
-It is one of the most popular forms of gambling in the United Kingdom.The National Lottery Act 2006 was passed by Parliament.
+However, the games as a collective are still known as The National Lottery.
+It is one of the most popular forms of gambling in the United Kingdom.

+The National Lottery (Funding of Endowments) Act 2003 was an act of the Parliament of the United Kingdom which was passed to enable the National Lottery to establish endowment funds.
+The definition of endowment funds includes permanent endowments.
+It was passed as a private member's bill.

+The National Lottery Act 2006 was an act of the Parliament of the United Kingdom.
 It established the Big Lottery Fund, which replaced three existing distributing bodies: the Community Fund, the New Opportunity Fund and the Millennium Commission.
 The act allowed distributors to consult and take account of public opinion when making distribution decisions and requires that the returns for good causes are maximised.

 Originally, the draw machines for Lotto and Lotto Extra were the Criterion model, manufactured by Beitel Lottery Products, which was acquired by Smartplay International Inc. in 1997, but on 25 October 2003, Camelot replaced them with Smartplay's Magnum I model.
 These machines were called Topaz, Sapphire, Amethyst, Opal, Garnet & Moonstone, while the older Criterion machines from 1994 were called Merlin, Arthur, Lancelot & Guinevere, with the addition of Vyvyan & Galahad in 2000.